DrewAttakorah/printf/README.md

-# a "printf" team project created by nhii07 and drewattakorah
+# This is a "printf" team project created by nhii07 and drewattakorah